Fail2ban: Store banned IP addresses in SQL database

 cd /tmp

-wget https://github.com/iredmail/iRedMail/raw/1.3.2/samples/fail2ban/sql/fail2ban.mysql
+wget https://github.com/iredmail/iRedMail/raw/master/samples/fail2ban/sql/fail2ban.mysql

 CREATE DATABASE fail2ban DEFAULT CHARACTER SET utf8mb4 COLLATE utf8mb4_unicode_ci;